 Paul Mark Smith – Friday 13th of August 2021.

-In the elaboration of the project we worked in thirteen different areas and themes with five groups of photographers from communities throughout the Commune, the majority of whom were novices.
-In the pedagogy process there was an initial workshop where the five groups attended the Pedro Nel Gómez Museum and where I ran over the intentions of the project and explained a little about the cameras we would be using.
+In the elaboration of the project we worked in thirteen different areas and themes with five groups of photographers from communities throughout the Commune.
+The vast majority of the participants were novices.
+There was an initial workshop where the five groups attended the Pedro Nel Gómez Museum and where I ran over the intentions of the project and explained a little about the analogue cameras we would be using.
 Not all the photographers were present during this introduction as the project grew as we proceeded.
-I showed a presentation of photographs of photographers, such as August Sander, Bruce Davidson, Paul Smith, Benjamin de la Calle, Cartier Bresson, Mary Ellen Mark etc. After this introduction the groups did not come together until the presentation of the final exhibition.
+I showed a presentation of photographs by photographers, such as August Sander, Bruce Davidson, myself, Benjamin de la Calle, Cartier Bresson, Mary Ellen Mark etc. After this introduction the groups did not come together until the presentation of the final exhibition.

 The 4th Commune, Medellín

 The opening of the exhibition of some 470 images on around sixty panels was in December of 2009.
-The idea behind presenting the work on panes with the name of the area on each was so that the exhibition could be broken up into sections and toured around the city by the Museum in communal and open-air spaces in the barrios.
+The idea behind presenting the work on panels with the name of the area on each was so that the exhibition could be broken up into sections and toured around the city by the Museum in communal and open-air spaces in the barrios.
 I don’t think that this happened though.

 El Mundo · Local Press report.
 December 2009.